cosmos/cosmos/PREFUND.md

 * Our first order of business will be to talk to lawyers and trademark attorneys.
 We need to do this ASAP.

 * We cannot return any fees already received.

+* The Tendermint/Atom team will help the Par team incorporate the Atom whitepaper into the Par paper.
+The two teams will write a section under use-cases in the Atom whitepaper dedicated to Par.